|

 • A little about each pennant design

-The best part about making your own pennants is making them special.
+The best part about making your own pennants is that you can make them special.
 So I used phrases or subjects that are special to us.

 vintage style pennant | heat transfer vinyl project | silhouette project | vintage crafts | DIY pennant | room decor | kids room decor | vintage pennant | banner | travel decor | wall hangings | bunting | DIY flag | signs | retro decor